opendistro/for-elasticsearch-docs/docs/ad/index.md

 Choose the **Anomaly results** tab.

 You will have to wait for some time to see the anomaly results.
-The detector needs at least 6 data points in 8 continuous intervals (shingles) to initialize.
-So, if the detector interval is 10 min, the detector might take more than an hour to initialize.
+If the detector interval is 10 min, the detector might take more than an hour to start, as it's waiting for sufficient data to generate anomalies.
+Use the [profile detector](./api#profile-detector) operation to make sure you have sufficient data for the shingle process.
-If you see the detector pending in initialization for longer than a day, aggregate your existing data using the detector interval to check if there are any missing data points.
+If you see the detector pending in "initialization" for longer than a day, aggregate your existing data using the detector interval to check if there are any missing data points.
 If you find a lot of missing data points from the aggregate data, consider increasing the detector interval.
-Or, use the [profile detector](./api#profile-detector) operation to make sure you have sufficient data for the shingle process.

 ![Anomaly detection results](../images/ad.png)